MTG/freesound/_docs/api/source/overview.rst

 advanced queries combining content analysis features and other metadata (tags, etc...).
 With the Freesound APIv2, you can also upload, comment, rate and bookmark sounds!

-Freesound APIv2 is **still in a beta phase** so it might not be completely reliable yet.

 NOTE: Some of the examples in the API docummentation use the multi-platform command-line tool ``curl`` (http://curl.haxx.se).
 If you do not have ``curl`` installed, we recommend you to install it as it will help you in learning to use the Freesound API.